Comment: Work-life balance is key to better mental health

 Both Senior Solicitor, Patricia Hitchen and Litigation Executive, Liam Bestwick have experienced such training and believe the best starting point for anyone struggling is to speak out.

-Mental health will touch and affect every one of us at some point in our lives and whilst some illnesses are and can be treated with therapies and prescriptions, an uncertain future will have a detrimental impact on us all.
+Whilst some illnesses are treat with therapies and prescriptions, an uncertain future will have a detrimental impact on us all.

 No one should have to face a mental health problem on their own.

 Liam also believes if you are struggling, then you must speak out.

 Suicide rate among men in the UK is the lowest in 30 years.